alireza787b/liquidLapse/README.md

 # liquidLapse

 **liquidLapse** is a Python automation project that periodically captures snapshots of the CoinGlass liquidation heatmap.
 Snapshots are saved in a date-organized folder with informative date-time stamps (optionally including the current Bitcoin price), enabling later playback or review.
+The project now includes advanced sequence processing for AI training pipelines.

 ## Features